 Overlap has caused a flap.
 The size of a Zeppelin hull, as it breaks down.
 But where’s the best place to cut to get a bit closer to balancing the budget?
 Or should I say be more effective/efficient?
 So you’ll have enough gold left to go see that Led concert?
-The answer is blowing in the wind, and it says consolidate the way agencies evaluate in a group of programs that are very linked, when reducing their money sent to poor people — not enough to make much of a deficit difference.
+The answer is blowing in the wind, and it says consolidate the way agencies evaluate in a group of programs that are very linked, when they reduce their money sent to poor people — not enough to make much of a deficit difference.
+See the last paragraph for a suggestion.

 Would you spend a buck to save a quarter?
 Or get a nickel back?